How do you take your tea?

 I take mine a bit sweeter than usual, no milk and lightly infused.
 We all have our preferences and it's no surprise that the process of preparation and how tea is taken varies from one country to another.

 There is no “right” or “wrong” way to drink tea as long as you are enjoying and reaping the benefits of tea, then all is good!
 But how do the other half take it?

-Maghrebi Mint Tea from Morrocco - Green tea with mint leaves and heavily sweetened – just from that I can tell this is my kind of tea!
-The tea is poured from a height to swirl the loose tea leaves at the bottom of the glass and at the same time aerating the tea to improve flavor.
+Maghrebi Mint Tea from Morocco - Green tea with mint leaves and heavily sweetened – just from that I can tell this is my kind of tea!
+The tea is poured from a height to swirl the loose tea leaves at the bottom of the glass and at the same time aerating the tea to improve flavour.

 Po Cha or Butter Tea from Tibet – No, this is not the Butterbeer from The Three Broomsticks in Harry Potter, it's a tea enjoyed by the people from the Himalayan regions in Tibet.
 Made from tea leaves, yak butter, water and salt, this tea has an acquired taste.
 Since it is made from butter it is a source of energy which can be beneficial for those living in high altitudes.

 Milk Tea from Hong Kong – This is just your basic black tea mixed with milk (either evaporated or condensed).
 This type of tea originated from the British colonial rule over Hong Kong where the same practice is being observed during afternoon tea.